 - Ensure use of fire funds is in compliance with Agency policies. - WFDSS will be used to develop, approve and publish decisions on all fires.
 As appropriate, use analytical tools and products to INFORM and support decision-making.
-See Chapter 11 for the fire criteria that require a published decision. - Personally attend reviews on Type 1 and Type 2 fires.
-Ensure Agency Administrator representatives are assigned when appropriate. - Provide incident management objectives, written delegations of authority, leader's intent and a complete Agency Administrator briefing to Incident Management Teams. - 22 Ensure briefings include any applicable information for avoidance areas and waterways per the nationwide aerial application of fire retardant direction, 23 mapping, and cultural resources.
+See chapter 11 for the fire criteria that require a published decision. - Personally attend reviews on Type 1 and Type 2 fires.
+Ensure agency administrator representatives are assigned when appropriate. - Provide incident management objectives, written delegations of authority, leader's intent and a complete agency administrator briefing to incident management teams. - 22 Ensure briefings include any applicable information for avoidance areas and waterways per the nationwide aerial application of fire retardant direction, 23 mapping, and cultural resources.
 Include the reporting requirements in the 24 briefing if a misapplication of fire chemical occurs.
 Provide resource 25 advisors if the use of aerially applied fire retardant is expected and the unit 26 has mapped avoidance areas (which include waterways and 300' or larger 27 buffers) and otherwise evaluate the need for resource advisors for all other 28 fires, and assign as appropriate.
-29 - For all unplanned human-caused fires where responsibility can be determined, ensure actions are initiated to recover cost of suppression activities, land rehabilitation, damages to the resource, and improvements. - Ensure structure exposure protection principles are followed (FSM 5135). - Ensure that a sufficient number of incident after action reviews are conducted for Type 3, 4, and 5 wildfires to adequately assess the unit's wildfire response capability, performance, procedures and to enhance learning.
+29 - For all unplanned human-caused fires where responsibility can be determined, ensure actions are initiated to recover cost of suppression activities, land rehabilitation, damages to the resource, and improvements. - Ensure structure exposure protection principles are followed (FSM 5135). - Ensure that a sufficient number of incident after action reviews are conducted for Type 3, 4, and 5 wildfires to adequately assess the unit's wildfire response capability, performance, procedures and to enhance learning. - Ensure smoke impacts to the public and fire personnel are addressed through incident management team ordering of Air Resource Advisors (THSP ARA) on Type 1 fires to the maximum extent practicable.
+Consider ordering ARAs to Type 2 fires (as per Public Law 116-9, the Dingell Act, 2019).

-8 Wildfire Response Responsibilities and Oversight
+Wildfire Response Responsibilities and Oversight

-- Agency Administrators will ensure that all Forest Service employees and employees of interagency partners working on Forest Service jurisdiction wildfires clearly understand direction. - Agency Administrators must approve and publish decisions in WFDSS in a timely manner and issue delegations of authority to the Incident Commander in accordance with FSM 5133.3.

-- Analytical tools and/or products both within WFDSS and outside of the application should be used to inform and support strategic decision-making and risk assessment inputs. - Line Officers will assign Agency Administrators to oversee incidents based on Certification Level according to incident type.
+- Agency administrators will ensure that all Forest Service employees and employees of interagency partners working on Forest Service jurisdiction wildfires clearly understand direction. - Agency administrators must approve and publish decisions in WFDSS in a timely manner and issue delegations of authority to the incident commander in accordance with FSM 5133.3. - Analytical tools and/or products both within WFDSS and outside of the application should be used to inform and support strategic decision-making and risk assessment inputs. - Line officers will assign agency administrators to oversee incidents and approve WFDSS decisions based on certification level according to incident type.